delta-io/delta/PROTOCOL.md

   }
 }
 ```

+#### Writer Requirements for AddCDCFile

+As of [Writer Version 4](#Writer-Version-Requirements), all writers must respect the `delta.enableChangeDataFeed` configuration flag in the metadata of the table.
+Writers must produce the relevant `AddCDCFile`'s for any operation that changes data, as specified in [Change Data Files](#change-data-files)

+#### Reader Requirements for AddCDCFile

+When available, change data readers should use the `AddCDCFile`s in a given table version instead of computing changes from the underlying data files referenced by the `add` and `remove` actions.

 ### Transaction Identifiers
 Incremental processing systems (e.g., streaming systems) that track progress using their own application-specific versions need to record what progress has been made, in order to avoid duplicating data in the face of failures and retries during a write.